mars-sim/mars-sim/README.md

 * Requires openjdk 11 (JDK 11) for compiling binary

 ```
 Note 1 : Beginning Java 11, the JRE/JDK is decoupled from the graphic JavaFX API.
-If you use OpenJDK 11, make sure
-you also download OpenJFK 11 **separately**.
+For the JavaFX edition of mars-sim, make sure you also download and configure
-Feel free to discuss how to set up mars-sim to run it under Java 11.
-See also #156.
+OpenJFK 11 SEPARATELY.
+See ticket #156 to read the discussions on how to set up
+mars-sim to run it under Java 11.
 ```

+#### For linux

+1. The debian edition of mars-sim comes with debian installer for quick installation.
+However, you will have to install, configure and properly update the JDK or openJDK binary in your linux machine in order to run mars-sim.
+Please google to find out the most updated instructions for your distro.

+#### For macOS

+1. The directory of JDK is at `Library/Java/JavaVirtualMachines/jdk-11.jdk/Contents/Home`.
+See [DZone](https://dzone.com/articles/installing-openjdk-11-on-macos) for more instructions.

+2. Enter `/usr/libexec/java_home -V` to find out which version of Java you have installed.

 #### For Windows OS

+ 1. Start a command prompt and type this `set PATH="C:\Program Files\Java\jre-11.0.3\bin";%PATH%`.

  1. Edit the `JAVA_HOME` and `PATH` in the *Environment Variables* in Control Panel
  ```
 Note 2 : The order of precedence inside `PATH` is crucial.
-The first available folder having Java executable inside
+The first available folder having Java
-will be the one to be loaded by Windows OS.
+executable inside will be the one to be loaded by Windows OS.
  ```

- 2. Set `JAVA_HOME` to a JRE or JDK's destination such as `C:\Program Files\Java\jdk-11.0.3` or `C:\Program Files\Java\jre-11.0.3`
+ 2. Set `JAVA_HOME` to a JRE or JDK's destination such as `C:\Program Files\Java\jdk-11.0.3` or `C:\Program Files\Java\jre-11.0.3`.

  3. Add `%JAVA_HOME%;%JAVA_HOME%\bin;` to `PATH`
  ```
-Note 3 : The BEST approach is to enable only one Java build (such as Java 11.0.3) inside `PATH` and remove all
+Note 3 : The BEST approach is to enable only one Java build (such as Java 11.0.3)
-other folders referencing other java versions/builds.
+inside `PATH` and remove all other folders referencing other java versions/builds.
  ```
  4. Remove any path similar to `C:\ProgramData\Oracle\Java\javapath;`  in `PATH` variable.
 It can interfere with the correct version of Java that you would like to use.
  ```
-Note 4 : Depending on the order of precedence in Path variable, `C:\ProgramData\Oracle\Java\javapath` can load the
+Note 4 : Depending on the order of precedence in Path variable,
-undesired version of jre/jdk, instead of the java version you prefer.
+`C:\ProgramData\Oracle\Java\javapath` can load the undesired version of jre/jdk,
+instead of the java version you prefer.
  ```
  5. Check if the correct version of Java is being enabled in the **Java Control Panel** in Windows's Control Panel.
  ```
-Note 5 : To test the version of Java that your machine is using, type "java -version" in a terminal/command prompt.
+Note 5 : To test the version of Java that your machine is using, type "java -version"
+in a terminal/command prompt.
  ```